opendatasoft/ods-documentation/content/configure/publishing/geo_processors/en/article.md

 ### IP Address to Geo Coordinates
 This processors allows you to geocode an IP address.
 It uses the [GeoIP](http://geolite.maxmind.com) database.

+### Geo distance
+This processor allows you to compute the distance between two geometries.
+Geometries can be geojson format or coordinates.
+The input parameters must be in WGS 84 format.

 ### Geocode with Google
 This processor allows you to geocode full text addresses by using the Google geocoding API.
 You need to possess a Google API key to do so.
 This processor is not activated by default.
 Please contact the OpenDataSoft support team if you plan to use it.